A jQuery Plugin Framework

 Obviously testing is very important to ensure that the plugin works the way we expect.
 I've found a combination of informal visual and user interaction testing alongside automated functional tests works well.

 For debugging plugins I use Firefox and Firebug along with jquery.debug.js.
 With the latter we can include statements like the following to record useful information without disrupting the flow of the processing.
-When used with Firebug these messages appear in the console, while for other browsers they are added to a list appearing at the end of the page.
+When used with Firebug these messages appear in the console, while for older browsers they may be added to a list appearing at the end of the page.

 $.log(message);